Home » GI Bill » Omaha, NE BAH Rates, Housing, Education, & Cost of Living

 • Manufacturing

-According to the Nebraska Department of Labor, the unemployment rate as of November 2023 is 2.3%, which is significantly lower than the national average that stands at 3.7%.
+According to the Nebraska Department of Labor, the unemployment rate as of November 2023 is 2.3%, which is significantly lower than the national average of 3.7%.

 Things to See and Do in Omaha

-Omaha is the most populated city in Nebraska and a major city in the Midwestern part of the United States.
-It is historically known as a place of transportation and trade for its position on the Missouri river and flat valley of the Platte.
-Omaha has many interesting things to do related to its historic position as the gateway to the west.
+Omaha is the most populous city in Nebraska and a major city in the Midwestern United States.
+It is historically known as a transportation and trade hub for its location on the Missouri River and in the flat valley of the Platte.
+Omaha offers many enjoyable activities related to its historic role as the gateway to the West.

-• Visit the Old Market, one of the oldest and most historic areas of Omaha to discover the abundant art galleries, shopping, cafes, and fine dining in the neighborhood.
+• Visit the Old Market, one of Omaha’s oldest and most historic areas, to discover its abundant art galleries, shopping, cafes, and fine dining.

-• Enjoy the outdoors at the Lauritzen Gardens, a botanical garden and conservatory that displays all-season plants.
+• Enjoy the outdoors at Lauritzen Gardens, a botanical garden and conservatory showcasing plants that thrive year-round.
 Some highlights include a Victorian rose and herb garden, a Japanese park, and a bird sanctuary.

 About the author